ncollectd/ncollectd/src/plugins/wlm/README.md

 **class** \[*incl|include|excl|exclude*] *name*

-> Select worload manager class based on the class name.
+> Select workload manager class based on the class name.
 > See **INCLUDE AND EXCLUDE LISTS** in
 > ncollectd.conf(5).